NSMisley/ClassWar/README.md

 ## Using ClassWar

-1. Upload ClassWar to your web server
+1. Upload classwar.php to your web server

 2. Remove the comment (`//`) before `$useragent` on line 3 and change `CHANGETHISTOYOURNATION` to your nation name.

-3. Either access it via a browser (for small regions only! large RMBs can't be archived this way) like so: `https://yourwebsite.url/classwar.php?region=the_internationale` OR via the command line, like so: `php -e classwar.php -r "the internationale"`
+3. Either access ClassWar via a browser (for small regions only! large RMBs can't be archived this way) like so: `https://yourwebsite.url/classwar.php?region=the_internationale` OR via the command line, like so: `php -e classwar.php -r "the internationale"` (Note: If you don't set up .htaccess for this file, any visitor to your website can invoke this module and potentially push you over the rate limit.
+You can remove classwar.php from your server once you have finished downloading the RMB into your SQL file.

 4. Congratulations!
 You're the new owner of a SQL file with the contents of your requested RMB.